bluem-development/bluem-php/README.md

 This is because the end-user is not needed; the call is straight to the Bank Database, that provides in the TransactionResponse the IBAN-Name check results.

 ## Preselecting a bank for Payment requests using debtorWallet
+**Note:** This is relevant for bank-based transactions and services:

 It is possible to preselect a Bank within your own application for Payments, based on an IssuerID (BIC/Swift code) when creating a Mandate, Payment or Identity request.
 This can be used if you want to user to select the given bank in your own interface and skip the bank selection within the Bluem portal interface.
 This reduces the amount of steps required by performing the selection of the bank within your own application and interface by utilizing the preselection feature from the PHP library on the request object as so:

 ```php